neoforged/Documentation/docs/blockentities/container.md

     public void setItem(int slot, ItemStack stack) {
         stack.limitSize(this.getMaxStackSize(stack));
         this.items.set(slot, stack);
+        this.setChanged();
     }

-    // Do something when changes are done to the container, i.e. when item stacks are added, modified, or removed.
-    // For example, you could call BlockEntity#setChanged here.
-    @Override
-    public void setChanged() {

-    }

     // Whether the container is considered "still valid" for the given player.
-    // For example, chests and similar blocks check if the player is still within a given distance of the block.
+For example, chests and
+    // similar blocks check if the player is still within a given distance of the block here.
     @Override
     public boolean stillValid(Player player) {
         return true;